 Children are born with the desire to help, and we can either nurture it or let it fade.
 Activism is taking action for the common good and spreading awareness about issues one cares about in order to influence change.
 This is a natural way for children and youth to learn the skills of volunteerism and the practice of lifelong civic engagement.
 Experiences with activism teach them they are capable of making a difference and their voice matters.
 In this section we examine ways children and youth can take action safely and effectively.

-Teaching activism starts with making students aware that there are things they can do to make the world a better place.
-Activism and philanthropy instruction can be infused into all academic areas and calendar events.
+Teaching activism starts with making young people aware that there are things they can do to make the world a better place.
+Activism and philanthropy instruction can fit into all academic areas and calendar events.
 This section gives some tips and tools for teaching activism.

 This quiz has four multiple-choice questions based on the mini-course "Stuent Activism."
 If you answer 75 percent correctly, you will have the opportunity to download a personalized certificate.
 You may revisit the course and retake the quiz, if desired.
 There is an additional open-ended...